dirigible-io/dirigible-io.github.io/samples/complex_job_console.md

 ```

 4. Then create a **job** descriptor file **my_job.job**
-5. Enter the following JSON content in it:
+5. Replace the content with the following JSON code:

 ```json